OneClickLeverage/Cream-Leverage-Contract/README.md

 ## Introduction & Demo

-OneClickLeverage allows user to create leveraged positions and deleverage them Instantly on Cream Finance.
+OneClickLeverage app allows users to easily create flexible leverage position and deleverage them on Cream Finance.

-Here is the Demo of taking 3x leveraged ETH position against DAI debt.
+Here is the working demo when creating 3x leverage position with ETH(collateral) and DAI(debt).

 // gif video

 And this is how deleverage looks like.

 // gif video

 ## UI & UX